The Advent of Pay-to-Play Publicity

 A positive brand is mentioned behind a paywall.

-The brand, or any other brand, can unlock this piece of content for a fee.
+The brand, or any other brand, can unlock this content for a fee.

 The fee structure for opening editorial content behind paywalls.